 - Sometimes autistic people need a little extra time to think about what you're saying before they reply.
 Be patient.

 - If a person with autism doesn't respond the way you expect them to, try not to let your feelings get hurt and don't give up.
-Autistic people can sometimes be very blunt in their responses.
+Autistic people can sometimes be blunt in their responses.
 Be resilient.

 Here is a list of external websitesopens a new window that have more information about life with autism.